s3h10r/polaroidme/README.md

   --clockwise       Rotate the image clockwise before processing --crop            the images will be cropped to fit. see --alignment -f, --font=<f>    Specify (ttf-)font to use (full path!)
+  --filter=<str>    One or more (seperated by comma) of
+                    'ascii', 'ascii-color', 'pixelsort', 'diffuse', 'emboss',
+                    'find_edge', 'glowing_edge', 'ice', 'molten', 'mosaic', ...
+                    If more than one filter is used (filterchain) they will be applied in the sequence given.
+  --generator=<str> Get phonky & create some generative art instead of using an input-image.
-  -s,--size-inner=<n> Size of the picture-part of the polaroid in pixels (default=800) --title=<str>     Defines an optional caption to be displayed at the
+  -s,--size-inner=<n> Size of the picture-part of the polaroid in pixels (default=800) -t,--title=<str>  Defines an optional caption to be displayed at the
                     bottom of the image. (default=None) --title-meta      Adds EXIF-data (date of capturing) to the title.
+If Input is a generator this adds infos about the generator's params.
   -m,--max-size=<w> Sets maximum size (width) of the created polaroid.
                     (size-inner + frame <= max-size)
   --nocrop          Rescale the image to fit fullframe in the final output